 Bear in mind that vitamins, by definition, are only needed in trace amounts.
 Too much can be dangerous, but too little is at least as life-threatening.
 This is yet another reason why properly formulated food is an absolute must as the staple of your parrot’s diet.
 While it takes a pretty dramatic overconsumption of vitamins to cause a problem in most cases, there’s no telling just how much got thrown into poor-quality food.
 When you pick a good pellet that’s specifically formulated for your bird’s needs, you can rest assured that it’s getting the right balance of dozens of essential vitamins and minerals.

-Parrots can easily suffer from dehydration, and require moisture in their food as well as a dish of fresh, clean water at all times.
+Parrots can easily suffer from dehydration, and require water rich vegetation as well as a bowl of fresh, clean water at all times.
 This seemingly simple requirement may be more challenging than you think.

 Typical tap water contains chlorine and chloramines to kill potentially harmful bacteria in the water.
 Some municipalities add in fluoride or other things that could be harmful to your parrot.
 The concentration of chlorine in typical drinking water is far less dangerous to large mammals such as humans or dogs than the bacteria it kills.
 In a relatively small bird, on the other hand, these chemicals may build up to harmful levels.
 Bird experts often recommend that you use filtered or purified water for your birds instead of tap water.

 Add the dander, bits of bedding and other contaminants that are plentiful in the average bird cage, and you have water that gets really disgusting and even deadly very quickly.
-Most likely, your parrot will need fresh water several times a day.
+Most likely, your parrot will need fresh water a few times a day.

-If you don’t have time to change your birds water every time it gets gunky, get a Bird Water Bottle.
+If you don’t have time to change your bird's water every time it gets gunky, get a Bird Water Bottle.
 Remember, if using distilled water or filtered water, it doesn’t have chlorine in it, so it won’t get rid of bacteria on contact.
 Most microorganisms in any body of water, however small, concentrate on hard surfaces such as the sides of the dish.
 Wash dishes well every day.

 Whenever possible, wash out the dish with hot water and mild soap, and then allow it to dry thoroughly before returning it to the cage.
 Most types of waterborne bacteria that survive normal washing will die quickly once the surface dries completely.
 This is one of the reasons why it’s a good idea to have at least two water dishes or glass bottles on hand for your bird; you can provide an immediate dish of clean water with one, then wash the other in preparation of the next water change.

 Once a parrot knows you, it will readily interact with you, enjoying many forms of attention and even participating in games.
-Healthy animals have the brightest possible colors and attend to most of their own grooming needs.
-In comparison to dealing with health problems, the cost of a top-quality food such as Goldenfeast, Harrison and others is inconsequential.
+Healthy bird’s have the brightest possible colors and attend to most of their own grooming needs.
+In comparison to dealing with health problems, the cost of a top-quality foods Harrison's bird food, Roudybush bird food, or TOPS pellets combined with a range of plant-based foods is inconsequential.
 To a parrot enthusiast, a healthy bird is truly priceless.